 Sturt's desert rose (also known as Sturt desert rose), Gossypium sturtianum, is the floral emblem of Australia's Northern Territory.

 The specific and varietal names, sturtianum, honor Australian explorer Capt.
-Charles Sturt (1795-1869), who first collected the species "in the beds of the creeks on the Barrier Range" during his journey to central Australia in 1844 to 1845.
+Charles Sturt (1795-1869), who first collected the species "in the beds of the creeks on the Barrier Range" during his journey to central Australia in 1844 and 1845.
 Gossypium belongs to the hibiscus family, Malvaceae, which is widespread in tropical and temperate regions of the world.
 It is related to the cotton plant, which also belongs to the Malvaceae family.

 Sturt's desert rose forms a relatively compact shrub about 3 feet with dark green round-to-oval leaves usually with black stipples.
 The flowers have mauve petals about two inches long with red bases forming a contrasting center.

 Sturt's desert rose has also been known as Darling River rose, cotton rosebush, and Australian cotton.